mitre/fieldmanual/sphinx-docs/Operation-Results.md

 After completing an operation, you can explore the operations setup, progress, and execution graph using the "Debrief" plugin.
 Debrief also provides executive-level overviews of the operations progress and the attacks success as a `PDF` report.

-After an operation runs, you can export the results in two different JSON formats: an operation report or operation event logs.
-The operation report is a rich source of information on the technical specifics of which commands were executed against which hosts, at what time, and with what result.
+After an operation runs, you can export the results in two different `JSON` formats: an operation report or operation event logs.
+Both are rich sources of information on the technical specifics of which commands were executed, at what time, and with what result.
+The event logs report ability-level execution records, while the operation report covers a broader range of target, contact, and planning information.
+The structures of each are compared in the [Operation Report](#operation-report) and [Event Logs](#operation-event-logs) sections.

 ## Operation Report